FIELD TRIPS | Coastal Discovery Museum

 NATIVE AMERICANS AND EUROPEANS IN PORT ROYAL SOUND

-Explore the interactions the Native Americans in the Port Royal Sound area had with the Europeans who came to settle there.
-Discover how trade between the two groups led to cooperation and then became a source of conflict.
-Students will make (and use) a red dye from dried cochineal bugs which the Native Americans traded to the Europeans for iron tools and other goods.
+Explore the early encounters between Native Americans in the Port Royal Sound region and the European settlers.
+Learn how trade—once a foundation for cooperation—eventually became a source of tension and conflict.
+Students will create and use a vibrant red dye made from dried cochineal insects, just as Native Americans once did when trading with Europeans for iron tools and other goods.

 Grades: 3rd - 12th